vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/mkdocs-plugins/index.md

           type: iso_date
 ```

 This plugin creates new field in the post's meta-data which content the creation and update date.
-This information is used to sort the posts by revision date to get recently updated items, as shown in the [Customized Theme](../customized-theme/index.md) page.
+This information is used to sort the posts by revision date to get recently updated items, as shown in the [Recent blog posts](../add-new-features/index.md#the-recent-blog-posts) page.